cbohnert67/cbohnert67/README.md

     - Software Engineering Management and Quality with Agile SCRUM.

-   👯 I’m currently open to collaborate on **upskilling with anyone who loves to learn about Python Programming, Data Science and AI.**
+   👯 I’m open to collaborate on **upskilling with anyone who loves to learn about Python Programming, Data Science and AI.**

-  I’m currently building my skills in Python programming and Data Science with the goal of becoming an AI Engineer.
-As I navigate this exciting path, I’m actively seeking collaborative projects on GitHub to sharpen my abilities and contribute to the community.
+  I’m building my skills in Python programming and Data Science with the goal of becoming an AI Engineer.
+As I navigate this exciting journey, I’m seeking collaborative projects on GitHub to sharpen my abilities and contribute to the community.

   If you're passionate about Machine Learning, Data Science, or AI and enjoy tackling challenging problems, let's connect!

   Whether it's an open-source project, a hackathon team, or just brainstorming ideas, I’m eager to collaborate and learn together.

 Why Collaborate with Me?

   Hands-on Python Experience: I’m continuously improving my coding skills, particularly in Python, with a focus on AI-related projects.